Think About the Future

 Not a loudspeaker, an Ion drive

-There is a general rise in the propagation of two plasma speaker/tweeter designs, it's difficult to find an original source for either of them.
-These are available as kits from Amazon and Ebay and are shown off in numerous videos and many websites with designs.
 The first is based on an old TV flyback transformer and simply points two electrodes (just bare wire or screws) at each other.
-The second uses a tesla coil, from small toilet roll size up to megavolt monsters with an open air electrode (sometimes called a singing tesla coil, zeusaphone or thoramin).
-Both of these designs use a switching power supply and typically a 555 timer or PWM controller to modulate it with an audio signal.
+The second uses a tesla coil, from small finger size up to megavolt monsters with an open air electrode (sometimes called a singing tesla coil, zeusaphone or thoramin).
+Both of these designs use a switching power supply and typically a 555 timer or other PWM controller to modulate it with an audio signal, perhaps closest to the IML DVL Digiplasma.
 These are great for demonstrations and experiments and may lead to more massless speakers being designed eventually, but they remain a curiosity and are not high fidelity at the moment.

-There are many DIY versions of higher fidelity plasma tweeters shown online, some successfully turned into hi-fi quality kit in use alongside some audiophile setups.
+There are some DIY versions of higher fidelity plasma tweeters shown online, some successfully turned into hi-fi quality kit in use alongside some audiophile setups.
 They are typically based on Klein's Ionophone or his Magnat tweeter.

 A few more recent examples that were almost commercialised include: